 Lubricants – Side by Side

-Here is a quick side by side table featuring the above products, and by our rating.
+Here is a quick side by side table featuring the above products.

 What would be our choice… and why?